cs6-uniwue/Variance-Viewer/README.md

 ### Access in browser
 Start tomcat (and Variance-Viewer) as described in the installation guide.

 Open `localhost:8080/Variance-Viewer` in your browser of choice.
-(Recomendet: Google Chrome/Chromium)
+(Recommended: Google Chrome/Chromium)

 ## Configuration ##